Bombay High Court

-The first Chief Justice, the Attorney General and Solicitor General of Independent India were from this court.
-Since India's Independence, 22 judges from this court have been elevated to the Supreme Court and 8 have been appointed to the office of Chief Justice of India.
+The first Chief Justice, the Attorney General and the Solicitor General of independent India were from this court.
+Since India's independence, 22 judges from this court have been elevated to the Supreme Court and 8 have been appointed to the office of Chief Justice of India.

-The court has Original Jurisdiction in addition to its Appellate.
-Judgements issued by this court can be appealed only to the Supreme Court of India.
+The court has original jurisdiction in addition to its appellate jurisdiction.
+Judgments issued by this court can be appealed only to the Supreme Court of India.
 The Bombay High Court has a sanctioned strength of 94 judges (71 permanent, 23 additional).
 The building is part of The Victorian and Art Deco Ensemble of Mumbai, which was added to the list of World Heritage Sites in 2018.

-As of 2022, the Court is currently understaffed, with only 57 judges as against the permitted number of 96 judges.
+As of 2025, the Court is currently understaffed, with only 52 permanent and 16 additional judges.

 History and premises

-The Bombay High Court was one of the three High Courts in India established at the Presidency Towns by Letters patent granted by Queen Victoria, bearing date June 26, 1862.
-It was inaugurated on August 14, 1862 under the High Courts Act, 1861.
+The Bombay High Court was inaugurated on 14 August 1862 by letters patent issued by Queen Victoria, dated 26 June 1862, under powers granted by the Indian High Courts Act 1861.
+It was of the three High Courts in India established at the Presidency Towns, the others being Calcutta (capital of the Bengal Presidency) and Madras.

 The work on the present building of the High Court was commenced in April 1871 and completed in November 1878.
 It was designed by British engineer Col. James A. Fuller.
-The first sitting in this building was on 10 January 1879.
-Justice M. C. Chagla was the first Indian permanent Chief Justice of Bombay High Court after independence [1948 – 1958] Architecture: Gothic revival in the Early English style.
+It is a Gothic Revival building in the Early English style.
 It is 562 ft long and 187 ft wide.
 To the west of the central tower are two octagonal towers.
-The statues of Justice and Mercy are atop this building.
+Statues of Justice and Mercy are atop this building.
+The first sitting in this building was on 10 January 1879.

+Justice M. C. Chagla was the first Indian permanent Chief Justice of Bombay High Court after independence (1948–1958).

 In 2016, it was announced that the premises of the Bombay High Court would be shifting to Bandra Kurla Complex.

-The 125th anniversary of the building was marked by the release of a book, commissioned by the Bar Association, called "The Bombay High Court: The Story of the Building – 1878–2003" by local historians Rahul Mehrotra and Sharada Dwivedi.
+The 125th anniversary of the building was marked by the release of a book, commissioned by the Bar Association, called The Bombay High Court: The Story of the Building – 1878–2003 by local historians Rahul Mehrotra and Sharada Dwivedi.

 Name of the court

-Although the name of the city was changed from Bombay to Mumbai in 1995, the Court as an institution did not follow suit and retained the name Bombay High Court.
-Although, a bill to rename it as Mumbai High Court was approved by the Union Cabinet on July 5, 2016 along with the change of name of the Calcutta High Court and Madras High Court as Kolkata High Court and Chennai High Court respectively, the same is pending approval before the Parliament of India but may not be enacted for some time.
+Although the name of the city was changed from Bombay to Mumbai in 1995, the court as an institution did not follow suit and retained the name Bombay High Court.
+Although, a bill to rename it as Mumbai High Court was approved by the Union Cabinet on 5 July 2016, along with the change of name of the Calcutta High Court and Madras High Court as Kolkata High Court and Chennai High Court respectively, the same is pending approval before the Parliament of India but may not be enacted for some time.